-Knowing what gamification is, represents just one part of the journey – you also need to know how to implement your desired features!
+Knowing what gamification is, represents just one part of the journey – you also need to know how to implement your desired features in your loyalty program!
 They need to work together, be consistent with your platform, and be easily adjustable to the customer feedback you’ll get upon release.
 The solution to those necessities is a building blocks system.

 This is an app development method that’s flexible, malleable, and intuitive to use – simply drag, drop, and adjust the blocks into your app’s inner workings and the possibilities are endless.
 To learn more about the StriveCloud building blocks app gamification that can power your app, read our blog post on how exactly it works.

-Case study: the HumanForest loyalty system making London greener
+Case study: the HumanForest loyalty program making London greener

 HumanForest is a London-based shared mobility company with the aim of making transportation emission-free!
 The app successfully promotes ecological behavior using the building blocks from StriveCloud.
 We helped the HumanForest team develop a gamification strategy based on their goals.
-By leveraging our app gamification building blocks, they spiced up the user experience and even better articulated their brand mission.
+By leveraging our app gamification building blocks, they spiced up the user and brand experience.
+This method even articulated their brand mission.

 These are a few features that have transformed the HumanForest loyalty system: